-6.19 Careers Service
+6.20 Careers Service

 The University Careers Service can support you through the career planning process, whatever your career aspirations.
-In addition to providing support with developing your employability, and guidance on how to make informed career decisions, Careers Advisers will provide help with writing your CV, practising aptitude tests, and improving your interview skills.
-Being in regular contact with several hundred major employers, the Careers Service is also a fantastic source for graduate job vacancies for Bath students, as well as the organiser of several major careers fairs each year.
+In addition to providing support with developing your employability, and guidance on how to make informed career decisions, members of the Careers team will provide help with perfecting your CV, practising aptitude tests, and improving your interview skills.
+Being in regular contact with several hundred major employers, the Careers Service is also a fantastic source for internship and graduate job vacancies for Bath students, as well as the organiser of several major careers fairs each year.

 The Careers Service is open throughout the year, including the vacations.

-Check the web site for opening times: www.bath.ac.uk/students/careers/ The web site includes the Myfuture vacancies portal
+Check the web site for opening times: www.bath.ac.uk/students/careers

+The web site includes the Myfuture vacancies portal.

-Contact careers@bath.ac.uk or 01225 386009 or follow the Careers Service on Twitter @CareersatBath or Facebook (search for BathUniCareers).
+Contact careers@bath.ac.uk or 01225 386009 or follow the Careers Service on

+Twitter @CareersatBath or Facebook (search for BathUniCareers).